vanomarb/nyaa-scraper-stremio-addon/README.md

 ### What It Does
 Searches Nyaa.si or AnimeTosho for anime torrents in real-time, automatically matches episodes, and streams them directly in Stremio.
 With Real-Debrid, instantly plays cached torrents at full speed.
-Without it, plays uncached torrents depending on seeders.
+Without it, you can either rely on seeders or enable **P2P mode** for direct peer-to-peer playback with faster peer discovery via DHT trackers.

 ### Technical Highlights